 This article will look at the history of Formula One from 1950 to work out who its greatest ever drivers were, and how they compare to each other.
-There are several different questions that will be looked at below, culminating in rankings of drivers:
+We’ll look at several different questions, culminating in rankings of drivers:

 - Who was the best performing driver in each year of F1 history?

 - Who was the best driver in each era of F1?

 - How do the greatest drivers from each era compare?

 Assisting me in this task is my mathematical model, which compares results of teammates across the history of F1 to draw conclusions on how strong each driver is (both as a whole and in individual seasons) regardless of the machinery they drove.
 Different drivers from the same era can therefore be ranked and directly compared.
 It also theoretically allows drivers from different eras to be ranked too, but as we shall it is not necessarily appropriate for them to be compared directly against each other in this way.

 For new readers (welcome), here is a quick summary of what the model takes into account: